TPAFS/investigations/readme.md

 Each notebook in each investigation should now be usable in a self-contained way.

+## Contributing

+We welcome contributions from all, and constructive feedback and discussion of any form.

+Please see .github/CONTRIBUTING.md for more information about how to contribute to this project, or head to the github Discussions tab to join or start a conversation.
 ## License

 **Data, Documentation and Other Media**